kalxas/rasdaman/doc/main/05_geo-services-guide.rst

     - nulls can be intervals
     - a null definnition in a coverage can be a list of all of the above alternatives.

+Full details can be found in the null values :ref:`section <sec-nullvalues>`.

 ..
 NOTE::

    It is highly recommended to NOT define **single** null values over